 Business journalist and news anchor, SABC

 The South African retirement market has undergone significant transformations in recent years, driven by major regulatory changes.
 Key developments include the introduction of default regulations, the harmonisation of retirement funds and the implementation of the two-pot system in 2024.
-This panel will reflect on these changes, examining their impact on the retirement landscape.
-They will discuss the journey so far, the effects on retirement savings and fund management and the future regulatory horizon.
+This panel reflected on these changes, examining their impact on the retirement landscape.
+They discussed the journey so far, the effects on retirement savings and fund management and the future regulatory horizon.

 Senior legal adviser, Allan Gray